kumarisneha/django_docker/README.rst

     $ git clone https://github.com/kumarisneha/django_docker.git
     $ cd django-docker

-All this three .py files are imported to main.py from mymodule folder.

 Configure the project
 ********************
 Build the Docker image (you should be in the django-docker/ directory, which contains the Dockerfile):